 MANOLOV INTERNATIONAL COMPETITION

-Each edition of MANOLOV International Competition will be held in different categories, such as: Piano, Violin, Viola, Cello, Guitar, Woodwinds, Brass, Percussion and Voice.
-The 2020 contest is open to instrumentalists of all nationalities in three age groups: A (ages 7 - 10), B (ages 11 - 14) and C (ages 15-18) as of the day of the Final Round (May 2nd, 2020).
+The biannual MANOLOV International Competition is held in two categories: Piano and Violin.
+The 2022 contest is open to instrumentalists of all nationalities in three age groups: A (ages 7 - 10), B (ages 11 - 14) and C (ages 15-18) as of the day of the Final Round (May 14th, 2022).
 Participants are required to perform contrasting pieces from different periods of the Classical Music and are encouraged, but not required to perform a work by a Bulgarian Composer.
 Those who exhibit the highest level of professionalism, interpretation and precision will be awarded cash prizes, future carrier engagements and the title of ‘Prize Winner’.

 1.7.1860 - 11.2.1902